Skip to main content

 This is the one-sentence answer to “what’s the AI doing this work for?”.
 It gets interpolated into the system prompt at the top of every extraction:

-“You are a meeting analyst for [your role context].
-Given a meeting transcript, extract structured engagement data…”
+“You are an analyst for [your role context].
+Given a transcript, extract structured engagement data…”

 The more specific you are, the better the framing of every extraction.
 Compare: